Azure-Samples/java-microservices-aks-lab/README.md

 ### Installation

-The [labstarter branch of the Azure-Samples/spring-petclinic-microservices repository](https://github.com/Azure-Samples/spring-petclinic-microservices/tree/labstarter) contains a dev container for Java development.
+The [git repository of this lab](https://github.com/Azure-Samples/java-microservices-aks-lab) contains a dev container for Java development.
 This container contains all the needed tools for running this lab.
 In case you want to use this dev container you can either use a [GitHub CodeSpace](https://github.com/features/codespaces) in case your GitHub account is enabled for Codespaces.
 Or you can use the [Visual Studio Code Remote Containers option](https://code.visualstudio.com/docs/remote/containers).
 If you use the Visual Studio Code Remote Containers option you will also need to have [docker](https://docs.docker.com/get-docker/) installed.

 In case you want to install tooling on your own machine, you will need: